GumpperGroup/unlock-reso-mcp-remote/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is private and owned by David Gumpper, Gumpper Group LLC.

 ## Contributing